Zxela/chatty-app/README.md

 # Chatty App

-A simple messaging app written in JSX, Javascript, HTML and CSS using WebSocket's for real-time communication.
+A simple messaging app written in JSX, Javascript, HTML and CSS; using WebSockets for real-time communication.

 ### Usage